goderich/dissertation/dissertation.md

 Matu'aw /t/ does not affricate before /i/, and is pronounced as [t] in all environments, e.g. *timuʔ* 'salt'.

-The lateral /l/ can appear in word-final position in Matu'aw, for example in the words *kanayril* 'woman', *ʔitayal* '(Atayal) person'.
+The lateral /l/ can appear in word-final position in Matu'aw, for example in the words *kanayril* 'woman' and *ʔitayal* '(Atayal) person'.

 Word-final glottal stops are highly audible in Matu'aw, even after diphthongs in words like *wawʔ* 'pigeon', *kayʔ* 'language, speech', and *balayʔ* 'good'.
 These syllable types are also discussed further in @sec:matuaw-phonotactics.